stungeye/Applied-Math-For-Games-1/docs/00-introduction-to-javascript/06-basic-math.md

 🎵 Note:
 {: .label .label-yellow}

-This is a highly simplified precedence table.
+This is a simplified version of the precedence rules.
 [See the complete table here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Operator_Precedence#table).
 {: .d-inline-block }

 ## Exponents